 - Programs: PRM contributed nearly $80 million for migration programs in FY 2022.
-PRM administers foreign assistance funding for practical projects that build the capacity of other countries to manage their immigration systems and to prepare for emergencies that displace people.
-Implemented primarily by the International Organization for Migration, these programs aim to deter illegal immigration and promote well-managed, legal forms of immigration; protect the human rights of immigrants, including identifying and protecting potential refugees; reduce human trafficking and smuggling and assist victims; promote fair recruitment practices for immigrant workers; and prepare countries to assist their citizens and vulnerable immigrants caught in crises or disasters, including those impacted by climate change.
+PRM administers foreign assistance funding for targeted projects and programs that support partner countries in building their capacity to manage their migration systems and to prepare for emergencies that displace people.
+Implemented primarily by the International Organization for Migration (IOM), these programs promote safe, orderly, and humane migration; promote the human rights of migrants, address human trafficking and smuggling and assist survivors; promote fair recruitment practices for migrant workers; and prepare countries to assist vulnerable migrants caught in crises or disasters, including those impacted by climate change.
 We also fund regional consultative processes (RCPs) around the world to promote regional solutions to migration challenges.
 Led by member states, these processes facilitate inter-governmental cooperation on border management, data sharing, humanitarian protection, and countering human trafficking and smuggling.

 - Multilateral Diplomacy: The quadrennial International Migration Review Forum (IMRF) established by the 2018 Global Compact for Migration (GCM ), is an important global forum addressing international migration.
 To effectively support U.S. foreign policy objectives, PRM continues to engage throughout the world in a variety of spaces and conversations to advocate for a collaborative, humane approach to migration management.